tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

         }
 ```

-The servie layer send commands to the repository so that it can produce and store related events.
+The service layer send commands to the repository so that it can produce and store related events.

-The following example shows a service using two aggregates and an explicit lock.
+The following example shows a service function that uses two aggregates and an explicit lock.

 ```FSharp
     member this.addTodo todo =